ycruzb/rick-and-morty-demo/README.md

 Some improvements that could be implemented:

+- add sorting and searching in the list of characters
 - add email verification in the registration process of the user
+- add the feature that allows the user change it's password
 - add a logging system for register all actions and errors (new relic, etc.)
-- add the feature that allows the user change it's password
 - sync the backend and frontend data (probably using tRPC)